Find Affordable College Courses

 Athens, GA

-University of Georgia landed the #10 spot in the 2023 rankings for the best value graduate certificate natural resource management programs.
-Located in the city of Athens, UGA is a public college with a fairly large student population.
+University of Georgia did quite well in this year’s ranking of the best places for natural resource management students to get a graduate certificate.
+It came in at #10 on the list.
+Located in the medium-sized city of Athens, UGA is a public school with a fairly large student population.

 Out-of-state tuition fees for graduate students at UGA are $27,464 per year.

-As a testament to the quality of education it offers, UGA also is in the top 15% of our Best Natural Resource Management Graduate Certificate Schools ranking.
+UGA excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Natural Resource Management Graduate Certificate Schools list.

 Read full report on Natural Resource Management at University of Georgia